LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_lg.md

         fastboot devices

-   If you see `no permissions fastboot` or `<waiting for device>`, try running `fastboot` as root/Administrator.
+    {% include tip.html content="If you see `no permissions fastboot` while on Linux or macOS, try running `fastboot` as root." %}
-6. Now type:
+5. Now type the following command to unlock the bootloader:

         fastboot flash unlock unlock.bin

     Where `unlock.bin` is the bootloader unlock file you received in the email.
 7. Wait for the bootloader unlocking process to complete.
 Once finished, you can check if bootloader is successfully unlocked by typing:

         fastboot getvar unlocked

     Verify that the response is `unlocked: yes`.
 In that case, you can now install third-party firmware.
+8. Since the device resets completely, you will need to re-enable USB debugging to continue.

 {% include tip.html content="It is highly recommended to have the latest official LG stock package installed on the device, before proceeding with unlock." %}